rlawrenc/cosc_304/README.md

 Inappropriate classroom behavior may include: disruption of the classroom atmosphere, engaging in non-class activities, talking on a cell-phone, inappropriate use of profanity in classroom discussion, use of abusive or disrespectful language toward the instructor, a student in the class, or about other individuals or groups.

-## Academic Integrity
-The academic enterprise is founded on honesty, civility, and integrity.
-As members of this enterprise, all students are expected to know, understand, and follow the codes of conduct regarding academic integrity.
-At the most basic level, this means submitting only original work done by you and acknowledging all sources of information or ideas and attributing them to others as required.
-This also means you should not cheat, copy, or mislead others about what is your work.
-Violations of academic integrity (i.e., misconduct) lead to the breakdown of the academic enterprise, and therefore serious consequences arise and harsh sanctions are imposed.
-For example, incidences of plagiarism or cheating may result in a mark of zero on the assignment or exam and more serious consequences may apply if the matter is referred to the President’s Advisory Committee on Student Discipline.
-Careful records are kept in order to monitor and prevent recurrences.
-A more detailed description of academic integrity, including the policies and procedures, may be found: http://okanagan.students.ubc.ca/calendar/index.cfm?tree=3,54,111,0  If you have any questions about how academic integrity applies to this course, please consult with your professor.

 ## Academic Integrity Course Policies
 Academic integrity is critical to being a professional developer and a respected person.
 This is a guide to what is and is not acceptable behaviors in this course.